Day 1: Depart US

 - University of Al-Karaouine was founded in 859, this university is one of the leading spiritual and educational centers of the Muslim world and is considered the oldest continuously operating institution of higher learning in the world.

 - Zaouia Moulay Idriss – A zaouia (shrine) dedicated to and the tomb of Moulay Idriss II, who ruled Morocco from 807 to 828 and founded the city of Fès for the second time in 810.

-- Essaouira a lovely sea-side medieval town boasts lovely white-washed and blue-shuttered houses, colonnades, thuya wood workshops, art galleries and mouthwatering seafood.
-The Arabic name of the town means “wall” or “image” and invites one to stroll through its tiny, winding streets, enjoying the many intriguing blue and white windows, seasonal festivals, and artwork of many cultures.
+Essaouira is a lovely seaside medieval town boasting white-washed and blue-shuttered houses, colonnades, thuya wood workshops, art galleries and mouthwatering seafood.
+The Arabic name of the town means “wall” or “image”.
+Stroll through its tiny, winding streets, enjoying the many intriguing blue and white windows, seasonal festivals, and artwork of many cultures.
 Essaouira has been a trading base for well over 1,000 years, dealing in everything from slaves and rare purple dye to tea and sardines, and its medina, fortified by the Portuguese in the 15th century, is still a thriving commercial centre, full of tiny shops selling beads, carpets and handmade shoes.
 But it’s most famous for the friendly, laid back vibe which since the 1950s has inspired artists, musicians and filmmakers.

 - Luxury Transport